Containing the leak

 How much oil was spilled?

 Before the well was contained on 15 July 2010, a substantial amount of oil spilled into the Gulf of Mexico.
 The US government and third parties have announced various estimates of the flow rate or total volume of oil spilled from the Deepwater Horizon incident.
-The quantification of oil spilled into the Gulf was one of the issues in phase 2 of the multi-district litigation.
-The evidence in that phase showed that the government’s estimate of approximately five million barrels is severely flawed and substantially overstated.
-BP demonstrated that approximately 3.26 million barrels of oil were released.
+The volume of oil spilled into the Gulf is one of the issues in phase 2 of the multi-district litigation.
+We believe the evidence in that phase showed that the government’s estimate is severely flawed and substantially overstated.
+BP estimates that approximately 3.26 million barrels of oil were released.
 Because 810,000 barrels were collected by BP and government responders before even entering Gulf waters, the court and parties agree this amount should not be counted towards any penalty under the Clean Water Act.
-The court has not yet ruled on phase 2 of the trial.

 How the leak was contained